-- 144.-(1) Where it appears to the Minister that it is expedient that the provisions of this section should apply to any organisation - - (a) of which two or more countries or the Governments of two or more countries are members; or - (b) that is constituted by persons representing two or more countries, or representing the Governments of two or more countries.

-he may by Order published in the Gazette declare that organisation to be an international organisation to which this Act applies.
+- (a) of which two or more countries or the Governments of two or more countries are members; or - (b) that is constituted by persons representing two or more countries, or representing the Governments of two or more countries, he may by Order published in the Gazette declare that organisation to be an

-- (2) Where an original literary, dramatic, musical or artistic work is made by or under the direction or control of an organisation to which this section applies in such circumstances that- - (a) copyright would not, except by virtue of this subsection, subsist in the work; but - (b) if the author of the work had been a citizen of Belize at the time when it was made, copyright would have subsisted in the work immediately after it was made and would thereupon have vested in the organisation, then, copyright shall subsist in the work as if the author had been a citizen of Belize when it was made, and shall continue to subsist so long as the work remains unpublished, and the organisation shall, subject to the provision of this Act, be entitled to the copyright.

-(3) Where an original literary, dramatic, musical or artistic work is first published by or under the direction or control of an organisation to which this section applies in such circumstances that copyright would not, except by virtue of this subsection, subsist in the work immediately after the first publication thereof, andthen, copyright shall subsist in the work (or, if copyright in the work subsisted immediately before its first publication, shall continue to subsist) as if it had been first published in Belize, and shall subsist for a period of fifty years from the end of the calendar year in which the work was first published, and the organisation shall, subject to the provision of this Act, be entitled to that copyright.
+- (2) Where an original literary, dramatic, musical or artistic work is made by or under the direction or control of an organisation to which this section applies in such circumstances that. - (a) copyright would not, except by virtue of this subsection, subsist in the work; but - (b) if the author of the work had been a citizen of Belize at the time when it was made, copyright would have subsisted in the work immediately after it was made and would thereupon have vested in the organisation, then, copyright shall subsist in the work as if the author had been a citizen of Belize when it was made, and shall continue to subsist so long as the work remains unpublished, and the organisation shall, subject to the provision of this Act, be entitled to the copyright. - (3) Where an original literary, dramatic, musical or artistic work is first published by or under the direction or control of an organisation to which this section applies in such circumstances that copyright would not, except by virtue of this subsection, subsist in the work immediately after the first publication thereof; and - (a) the work is so published in pursuance of an agreement with the author which does not reserve to the author the copyrights, if any, in the work: or - (b) the work was made in such circumstances that, if it had been first published in Belize, the organisation would have been entitled to the copyright in the work, then, copyright shall subsist in the work (or, if copyright in the work subsisted immediately before its first publication, shall continue to subsist) as if it had been first published in Belize, and shall subsist for a period of fifty years from the end of the calendar year in which the work was first published, and the organisation shall, subject to the provision of this Act, be entitled to that copyright.